Skip to content

 Most importantly, please avoid using any of the fuse slots that are utilized by important parts of your car, like the engine modules and airbags.
 This is to prevent any worst-case scenarios, as if anything goes wrong, it’s important not to lose these core functions.

-How do I install an Add-a-Fuse Kit?
+How do I install an add-a-fuse kit?

 This video shows you how to attach a fuse tap onto your add-a-fuse, as well as using a crimping tool (ie. needle nose pliers) to attach the cables of your hardwire kit into it.
-Watch our full video for instructions.

 Step 1: Gather the materials needed